Date last reviewed: April 2023

 - any other personal information you have shared with us.

 Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example information about your health, ethnicity and religion.

 We do not collect sensitive data about you unless there is a clear and valid reason for doing so, data protection laws allow us to, and you consent to sharing that data with us.

-Where appropriate, we will make it clear why we are collecting this type of information, what it will be used for and ask for your explicit consent to share it with us.
+Where appropriate, we will clarify why we are collecting this type of information, and what it will be used for and ask for your explicit consent to share it with us.

 How and why is your information used?

 We may use your information for different purposes, which may include:

 - Send you communications which you have requested or that may be of interest to you.
 These may include information or surveys about crime prevention, campaigns, fundraising, and activities, our newsletter and promotions of goods and services provided by us, our partners or our sponsors

 - Provide you with other services, products or information you ask for

 - Keep a record of Neighbourhood Watch schemes, coordinators, supporters and members